telerik/kendo-ui-builder/docs/components/calendar.md

 # Calendar

-The Kendo UI Calendar is part of the Schedulers components which the Builder supports.
+The Calendar is part of the Schedulers components which the Builder supports.

 ## Usage